 Students are assessed based on levelled assessments from Essay writing (Why did William win the Battle of Hastings?) to Source analysis (Investigating source interpretations of William the conqueror).
-An end of year exam with a Source-based and extended writing section will also form part of their assessment as well as mini-exams at the end of every 10 week block.
+An end of year exam with a Source-based and extended writing section will also form part of their assessment as well as mini-exams at the end of every 10 week exam block.

-Students are assessed based on levelled assessments from extended writing tasks (Why did World War I break out in 1914?) to Source analysis (Investigating different interpretations of the outcome of the Battle of the Somme).
+Students are assessed based on levelled assessments from extended writing (How far did treatment of the Jews change from 1933-45) to Source analysis (Investigating different interpretations of the outcome of the Battle of the Somme).
 An end of year exam with a Source-based and extended writing section will also form part of their assessment as well as mini-exams at the end of every 10 week block.

 Key Stage 4

 - Paper 1: Medicine in Britain, c1250–present and The British sector of the Western Front, 1914–18: injuries, treatment and the trenches (Paper 1: 30%: 1 Hour 15 Minutes Examination).

 - Paper 2: The reigns of King Richard I and King John, 1189–1216.
 (All of Paper 2: 40%: 1 Hour 45 Minutes Examination).

 - Paper 2: Superpower relations and the Cold War, 1941–91.
 (All of Paper 2: 40%: 1 Hour 45 Minutes Examination).

 - Paper 2: Superpower relations and the Cold War, 1941–91 (Continued).
 (All of Paper 2: 40%: 1 Hour 45 Minutes Examination).

 - Paper 3: Weimar and Nazi Germany, 1918–39.
 (Paper 3: 30%: 1 Hour 20 Minutes Examination)

 What skills will I be examined on?